Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

-\begin{proposition} There is a symplectic curve projecting into $\mN \cup \mM$ with the property that it its intersection with $S_1 \cup \dots \cup S_{n-1}$ is precisely the $d$ chosen nodes. $\Box$ \end{proposition}
+\begin{proposition} {\it There is a symplectic curve projecting to $\mN \cup \mM$ with the property that its intersection with $S_1 \cup \dots \cup S_{n-1}$ consists of exactly $d$ points, each projecting to one of the $d$ chosen nodes.} $\Box$ \end{proposition}

-The reminder of this subsubsection is devoted to the proof of Proposition \ref{prp:Disjoint_S_i}.
-The idea is that, since $m -d = kn$, we can place $\sigma_j$ disks for Proposition \ref{prp:Local_node}, for $2\leq j\leq k+1$ at all the $n$ nodes.
-Naming $n_1, \dots, n_n$ be the $n$ nodes in a cut, in order, and $S_i$ a Lagrangian sphere projecting to the cut between the consecutive nodes $n_i$, $n_{i+1}$, we see that the signed intersection of $S_i$ with the collection of $kn$ disks is zero, since the $S_i$ sphere only intersects the $k$ disks around the $n_i$ and $n_{i+1}$ nodes, with opposite signs.
+The reminder of this subsection is devoted to the proof of Proposition \ref{prp:Disjoint_S_i}.
+The idea is that, since $m -d = kn$, we can place disks $\sigma_j$ as in Proposition \ref{prp:Local_node}, for $2\leq j\leq k+1$ at all the $n$ nodes.
+Naming $n_1, \dots, n_n$ be the $n$ nodes in a cut, in order, and $S_i$ a Lagrangian sphere projecting to the cut between the consecutive nodes $n_i$, $n_{i+1}$, we see that the signed intersection of $S_i$ with the collection of $kn$ disks is zero, since the sphere $S_i$ intersects the $k$ disks only around the $n_i$ and $n_{i+1}$ nodes, with opposite signs.
 Thus, it is clear that, at least smoothly, we can pairwise cancel these intersections.
 Nevertheless, before that, we need to connect the disks.

-Let us focus now on how to construct in Lemma \ref{lem:Sigma} a symplectic pair of pants $\mP$ that we can glue to the boundary of a pair of $\sigma_j$ symplectic 2-disks near the $n_i$ and $n_{i+1}$ nodes.
+Let us focus now on how to construct in Lemma \ref{lem:Sigma} a symplectic pair of pants $\mP$ that we can glue to the boundary of a pair of symplectic 2-disks $\sigma_j$ near the $n_i$ and $n_{i+1}$ nodes.